rpatterson/iiswsgi/README.rst

 ==================================================

 The ``iiswsgi`` module implements a FastCGI to WSGI gateway that is compatible with IIS's variation of the FastCGI protocol.
+It also provides utilities and helpers for building, packaging and deploying `Microsoft Web Deploy`_ packages through the `Web Platform Installer`_.

 Quick Start
 ===========